agormp/seqconverter/README.md

   --remallgapcols       Remove columns that are all-gaps --remfracgapcols FRAC
-                        Remove columns that contain > FRAC fraction gaps --remconscols         Remove conserved columns from alignment --remhmminsertcols    When reading Stockholm format file from HMMer's hmmalign: remove columns corresponding to insert states
+                        Remove columns that contain > FRAC fraction gaps --remendgapcols FRAC  Remove columns where > FRAC fraction have endgaps --remconscols         Remove conserved columns from alignment --remhmminsertcols    When reading Stockholm format file from HMMer's hmmalign: remove columns corresponding to insert states